microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

         });
     ```

+    `WithModes` can *only* be invoked from a `RootColumnBuilder`.
+It is not possible to call, for example, `WithToggle` followed by `WithModes`.
+This restriction is in place because, if you could do this, the column variant associated with the modes' direct parent would be overshadowed by the set of modes.
+If you wish to expose, for UX purposes, a toggle that exposes a set of modes, use `WithToggledModes` described below.

-2. Using `WithToggledModes`, define modes whose entire collection represents a set of modes that are mutually exclusive all of its parents.
+2. Using `WithToggledModes`, define modes whose entire collection represents a set of modes that are mutually exclusive to all of its parents.
 For example, a `Timestamp` column could offer a "as DateTime" toggle that itself allows users to select between UTC vs local time.

     ```cs
     ColumnConfiguration columnConfiguration =